shahanxali/Technical-Portfolio/README.md

+# Portfolio

+Technical Portfolio designed in HTML, CSS, JavaScript, used frameworks like Bootstrap and sass.
+The Portfolio Gives details about myself, the projects I made, my educational background and many more.

-# Technical-Portfolio
+# Deployed:

-This one here it my Technical Portfolio designed to showcase my skills for the companies, yet a little low to show but i tried

 Here is the deployed versio: https://shahanxali.github.io/Technical-Portfolio/